Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 </p>
 <hr>
 <p>
-So now that we know what we are looking for what are the possible options we can use?
+Now that we know what we are looking for what are the possible options we can use?
 </p>
 <details>
     <summary>Spoilers</summary>